 One of the major areas of interest for new students is finding out where they will be living.
-In order to prepare for making your housing assignments in the summer, we ask that you complete the housing survey and selection form on Dickinson Gateway by June 3.
-If you have any questions about this form, or housing in general, please contact the Orientation office at 717-245-1555 or e-mail firstname.lastname@example.org.
+In order to prepare for making your housing assignments in the summer, we ask that you complete a roommate preference and housing agreement form that will be available on the Dickinson Gateway in May.
+If you have any questions about this form, or housing in general, please contact Residence Life & Housing at 717-245-1556 or firstname.lastname@example.org.

-All new students are placed either in Adams and Drayer on Morgan Field or in the Quads.
-You will have staff and structures to help create your community through governance, social event planning, community forums and town hall meetings.
-Students are housed by first-year seminars, clustered together based on common themes.
-At Dickinson, the learning experience flows seamlessly into the residence halls as you bring concepts from your first-year seminar home to reflect and engage with your peers.
+All new students are placed in traditional halls on Morgan Field or in the Quads.
+You will have staff and structures to help create your community through governance, social event planning, and community forums.
+At Dickinson, the learning experience flows seamlessly into the residence halls as you bring concepts from what you are learning in class home to reflect and engage with your peers.

-Please note that Dickinson College is now offering gender-neutral housing to all students.
-This is an expansion of the previous program which offered this option to upper-level students.
-This option allows two or more students to share a multiple-occupancy bedroom, suite or apartment regardless of students' sex or gender.
-Gender-neutral housing is intended for students who wish to share a living space with friends regardless of gender identity; it is not intended for romantic relationships.
-Please review the gender-neutral housing policy page for further information.
+Dickinson College offers gender-inclusive housing to all students.
+This is an expansion of the previous program that offered this option to upper-level students.
+This option allows two or more students to share a multiple-occupancy bedroom, suite or apartment regardless of students' sex or gender identity.
+Gender-inclusive housing is intended for students who wish to share a living space with friends regardless of gender identity; it is not intended for romantic relationships.
+Please review the gender-inclusive housing page for further information.

 Housing Accommodations for Students with Disabilities

 Dickinson College is deeply committed to the full participation of students with disabilities in all aspects of college life, including residential life.
 In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), Dickinson College has established the following Housing Accommodations Procedures to ensure that students with documented disabilities receive housing assignments that reasonably meet their needs as required by law.
-For information about documenting a disability please contact Disability Services at 717-245-1080 or email@example.com.
+For information about documenting a disability, please contact Access and Disablity Services at 717-245-1734 or email@example.com.